 Whether it’s calves, forearms, or delts, training each muscle is essential for achieving your best physique.
-However, we often neglect them or don’t train them as efficiently as we could be, and the rear deltoid is one of those muscles.
+However, we often neglect them or don’t train them as efficiently as we could, and the rear deltoid is one of those muscles.

-The rear or posterior delt is located on the back of your shoulder.
-It is one of the three deltoid muscles that is attached to the other two delts (anterior and medial) and upper arms.
-All three delts form round shoulders.
+The rear or posterior deltoid is located on the back of your shoulder.
+It is one of the three deltoid muscles that are attached to the other two delts (anterior and medial) and the upper arms.
+All three delts form round shoulders.1 Elzanie A, Varacallo MA.
+Anatomy, Shoulder and Upper Limb, Deltoid Muscle.
+[Updated 2024 Jan 30].
+In: StatPearls [Internet].
+Treasure Island (FL): StatPearls Publishing; 2025 Jan-.
+Available from: https://www.ncbi.nlm.nih.gov/books/NBK537056/

-How do you train rear delt with a barbell?
+How to train the rear delts with a barbell?

-You can do multiple exercises, such as rear delt row, seal row, and behind-the-neck shrugs to strengthen your posterior delt with a barbell.
-The barbell is one of the best workout equipment that helps lift more weight and allows a good range of motion.
+You can do multiple exercises, such as rear delt row, seal row, high pulls, and behind-the-neck shrugs, to strengthen your posterior delt with a barbell.
+The barbell is one of the best equipment that helps lift more weight with a good range of motion.

 - Barbell Rear Delt Row